-LGST806 - Negotiations (Course Syllabus)
+LGST806 - NEGOTIATIONS(Course Syllabus)

-LGST807 - Securities Regulations (Course Syllabus)
+LGST807 - SECURITIES REG(Course Syllabus)

 This course examines various business disciplines as they apply to the sports industry.
 The course provides the student with an overview of the business of the intercollegiate, Olympic and professional sports enterprises.
 In addition, the course investigates the business related issues encountered by managers of sports organizations and covers how business principles can be applied to effectively address these issues.
 This course is crosslisted with MGMT815.